wickedOne/phrase-translation-provider/README.md

 - `userAgent`: please read [this](https://developers.phrase.com/api/#overview--identification-via-user-agent) for some examples.

-## ❗ curly delimiters for placeholders
-at the moment the phrase user interface to goes all bonkers when using curly brackets as delimiters for placeholders. phrase is aware of this issue and is currently looking into that. until that's resolved, try and not be bothered by it.

 ## service phrase provider
 in your `services.yaml` add the following to enable the phrase provider.
 ```yaml